zoran2109/watering-system/web-server/backend/README.md

 ## TODO

--   introduce better logging
+-   introduce better logging (with log types and coloring)
--   document code (JSDoc?), improve Swagger UI
+-   document code (JSDoc?), add basic Swagger UI docs to test the endpoints; redirect to /docs when opening /
--   remove hardcoded values and make things modular
+-   remove hardcoded values, see how to set this with .env, make things modular
 -   add response schema and request validation (zod)?

 -   introduce SSE for real-time notifications when watering is done or something is stored to the database